cdt15/lingam/docs/tutorial/lingam.rst

 Model
 -------------------
 DirectLiNGAM [1]_ is a direct method for learning the basic LiNGAM model [2]_.
-It uses the entropy-based measure [3]_ to evaluate independence.
+It uses an entropy-based measure [3]_ to evaluate independence between error variables.
 The basic LiNGAM model makes the following assumptions.

 #.
 Linearity